What Would an LLM Do? Evaluating Large Language Models for Policymaking to Alleviate Homelessness

 \paragraph{Results.}

-Table \ref{tab:combined_changes} summarizes the changes observed in the ABM simulation when applying either the LLM or the expert policy.
+Table \ref{tab:combined_changes} summarizes the changes observed in the ABM simulation when applying either the policies recommended by LLMs or by the domain experts.
 For each category of needs, `Mean' represents the difference of the average satisfaction value for PEH agents with or without the policy. `Std' represents the difference in the dispersion of needs satisfaction with or without policies.
-And finally, `p-value' is associated with a standard t-test to assess whether or not the changes in terms of needs' satisfaction were statistically significant.
+And finally, `p-value' is associated with a standard t-test to assess whether the changes in terms of needs' satisfaction were statistically significant.

-Based on the results of Table \ref{tab:combined_changes}, the LLM-recommended policies seem to demonstrate superior overall balance compared to the expert-recommended policies.
-While both approaches notably enhanced safety and self-esteem needs, the improvements from LLM-implemented policies were more substantial.
-Additionally, LLM implementations consistently prevented the negative effects on belonging needs that were seen with expert policies in scenarios 1 and 5.
-Both policy types successfully reduced outcome variability (negative change in std values), but LLMs achieved this while maintaining positive or neutral effects across all need categories—a balance experts couldn't sustain.
-More detailed results are available in Appendix \ref{ABM_policy_comparaison}.
+Based on results in Table \ref{tab:combined_changes}, LLM-recommended policies seem to demonstrate a slightly superior overall balance compared to expert-recommended ones.
+While both approaches notably enhance safety and self-esteem needs, improvements from LLM choices appear to be more substantial.
+Both policy types successfully reduced outcome variability (negative change in std values), but LLMs achieved this while maintaining positive or neutral effects across all need categories.
+More detailed results are available in Appendix D.